Earned Income Tax Credit Rules for Everyone

 - Your investment income must meet or be less than the amount listed on the Income Limits, Maximum Credit Amounts and Tax Law Updates Page

-Find out if you are eligible for the EITC by answering a few questions and providing basic income information, using the IRS's online EITC Assistant web tool.
-The assistant also helps determine if your child meets the rules for a qualifying child and estimates the amount of your credit.
+Find out if you are eligible for the EITC by answering a few questions and providing basic income information using the IRS's online EITC Assistant.
+It also helps you determine if your child meets the rules for a qualifying child and estimates the amount of your credit.
 Find the English EITC Assistant here or o haga click aquí para seleccionar la Versión en Español del Asistente.

 Special EITC Rules

 There are special EITC rules for members of the military, ministers, members of the clergy and those receiving disability benefits.
 Find out more about the special EITC rules.